Skip to main content

 Since you have a variant section, you'll notice that there are some properties on top, showing types, states or any other values for your variants.

 Zeplin generates these properties based on the names of your components.
-If you follow a common naming convention where you organize component names into parts using /, e.g. “Button / Primary / Hover”, Zeplin should be able to generate the properties automatically.
+If you follow a common naming convention where you organize component names into parts using /, e.g. “Button / Primary / Hover”, Zeplin should be able to generate the properties automatically after you create the variant section.

 Example